-Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Annual Prefe rred Trend: Down
+Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Annual Preferred Trend:

+Down

 Frequency Comment: Calendar year basis.
-CY 2006 is the latest year available.
+CY 2008 is the latest year available.

-Measure Target Description: Less than 30 percent of Virginia households will spend more than 30 percent of their income for housing by the end of CY 2008

-Data Source and Calculation: As published by the Bureau of the Census, American Community Survey (there is at least a one year reporting lag)

-• We will reduce the number of Virginians living in substandard housing
+Measure Target Description: Less than 30 percent of Virginia households will spend more than 30 percent of their income for housing by the end of CY 2009.
+Long-range Measure Target Value: 30 Date: 6/30/2012 Long-range Measure Target Description: Less than 30 percent of Virginia households will spend more than 30 percent of their income for housing by the end of CY 2011.
+Data Source and Calculation: As published by the Bureau of the Census, American Community Survey (there is at least a one year reporting lag) • We will reduce the number of Virginians living in substandard housing Objective Description Despite rapid economic progress, many low-income Virginians are forced to live in substandard housing.

-Objective Description

-Despite rapid economic progress, many low-income Virginians are forced to live in substandard housing.
 Lower income homeowners have alimited ability to maintain and improve their existing housing.
 Substandard housing is prevalent in many Virginia cities and also rural areas.
 DHCD will work with it's many partners to provide safe and decent housing for all Virginians.

-The estimated number of homes lacking "complete indoor plumbing facilities" including a bathroom and connection to an approved water and wastewater system
+Link to State Strategy o nothing linked Objective Measures The estimated number of homes lacking "complete indoor plumbing facilities" including a bathroom and connectio to an approved water and wastewater system Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Down Frequency Comment: Reported on a calendar year basis.
+CY 2008 is the last year available.
+Measure Target Value: 10000 Date: 6/30/2010 Measure Target Description: Fewer than 10,000 households (estimated) will lack complete indoor plumbing facilities by the end of CY 2009 Long-range Measure Target Value: 9000 Date: 6/30/2012 Long-range Measure Target Description: Fewer than 9,000 households (estimated) will lack complete indoor plumbing facilities by the end of CY 2011 Data Source and Calculation: As published by the Bureau of the Census, American Community Survey (there is at least a one year reporting lag) • Improve the quality and increase the affordability of housing options for low-income households, including the elderly and disabled.
+Link to State Strategy o nothing linked Objective Measures Number of households provided with new or improved affordable housing

+0 Obje

-Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Annual Prefer red Trend Down
+Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up